 Unveiling the W3LL Store – an all-in-one phishing marketplace

 The W3LL Store was launched in 2018 as a private marketplace for selling W3LL’s self-developed phishing tools.
-Over time, it evolved into a full-fledged platform offering everything needed for phishing operations, including potential victims email lists, reconnaissance tools, and access to compromised mail servers for spamming.
+Over time, it evolved into a full-fledged platform offering everything needed for phishing operations, including potential victims’ email lists, reconnaissance tools, and access to compromised mail servers for spamming.

 Figure 3.
 W3LL store interface.

 Access to the W3LL Store was tightly controlled.
 Membership required a referral from an existing user, and the marketplace operated under strict secrecy, with customers instructed not to share details publicly.
-To infiltrate this elusive network, Group-IB’s investigators engaged with the platform owner, posing as potential buyers who had been referred by an existing user.
+To infiltrate this elusive network, Group-IB’s investigators engaged with the platform owner, posing as potential buyers referred by an existing user.

 The store’s infrastructure was hidden behind layers of proxies and content delivery networks (CDNs) to avoid detection.
 Group-IB’s proprietary Network Graph technology played a crucial role in mapping this infrastructure.
-Investigators identified key servers that hosted the W3LL Store and related services, including endpoints for activating licenses for the W3LL Panel, validating stolen credentials and hosting victim data.
+Investigators identified key servers that hosted the W3LL Store and related services, including endpoints for activating licenses for the W3LL Panel, validating stolen credentials, and hosting victim data.

 Figure 4.
 Group-IB Graph showing connections of W3LL Panel backend infrastructure and darkweb profiles of the criminal.